A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 Each of these checklists takes a different approach to the transaction management process.

-You can choose whichever one works best for you.
-We recommend customizing them to suit your way of working.
+You can choose whichever one works best for you, but we recommend customizing them to suit your way of working.

-Many buyers won’t know what’s expected of them during the buying or closing process—especially first-time buyers.
+Many buyers, especially first-time buyers, won’t know what’s expected of them during the buying or closing process.

-This is why it’s a good idea to meet with your buyers before you view any properties and go through the checklist to explain the buying process and what they can expect.
+This is why it’s a good idea to meet with your buyers before viewing any properties, and go through the checklist to explain the buying process and what they can expect.

 A checklist will ensure they understand the urgent stages, allowing them to prepare the relevant information on time.